CSL-KU/DeepPicar-v3/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CSL-KU/DeepPicar-v3/blob/devel/RunAll.ipynb)

-After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi using the web uploader
+After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi using scp commands.

 ## Autonomous control

 Copy the trained model to the DeepPicar.

-Enable autonomous driving through the `Start DNN` button.
+Enable autonomous driving by pressing A to go foward then D.

 ## Driving Videos